abraham-sanchez-1/CandlesSticks/README.md

 # CandlesSticks
-Automated stock buyer searching for the selected pattern using Robinhood.
+Automated stock buyer searching for the selected pattern using Alpaca.